Joseph Simpson (police officer): Recruitment of ethnic minority officers

+However, in History & Policy, it is acknowledged that Simpson's decision regarding recruitment of Black Special Constables was made 'in the aftermath of racial disorder in 1958 and the murder of a West Indian immigrant the following year'.
+Simpson and his colleagues would also have fresh in mind the 1962 race riots which lasted for a week in Dudley, in the West Midlands, and the increasing tensions in USA.

-Simpson's published observations on the subject demonstrated a conviction that Black people were temperamentally unsuited to the pressures of day-to-day policing, and, in 1963, an internal memo from the Metropolitan Police Assistant Commissioner in charge of recruitment and training stated, “The truth is, of course, that we are not yet prepared to recruit any coloured men”.
+Elsewhere, Whitfield claims that Simpson's published observations on the subject demonstrated a conviction that Black people were temperamentally unsuited to the pressures of day-to-day policing, and, in 1963, an internal memo from the Metropolitan Police Assistant Commissioner Tom Mahir GM in charge of 'D' Department (recruitment and training) stated, “The truth is, of course, that we are not yet prepared to recruit any coloured men”.

-At the time of Simpson’s death in 1968 Roberts was still the only Black officer serving in the Metropolitan Police.
+A more recent account of Police attitudes to racial tensions of the time, showing how those attitudes were rooted in Colonial/Imperial policing, was published in History Today in November 2019, by Sam Collings-Wells of Cambridge University in an article entitled 'Policing the Windrush Generation'.

+There were other links with the Commonwealth.
+Simpson's predecessor Sir John Nott-Bower had served in the Indian Police Service from 1911 before joining the Met in 1933.

+Both Sir John Waldron and Sir Ranulph Bacon had served as Inspector Generals of the Ceylon Police before attending Hendon Police college with Simpson, and would later serve under Simpson in the Commissioner ranks of the Metropolitan Police.
+Simpson's brother-in-law Sir John Valentine Wistar Shaw had been Governor and Commander in Chief of Trinidad and Tobago from 1947 to 1950.

+Racial tensions were to continue in many police force areas throughout the years of Simpson's Commissionership, leading up to the 'Rivers of Blood' speech of Enoch Powell MP on 20 April 1968, shortly after Simpson's death, and beyond.
+In 1968 Mahesh Upadhyaya became the first person in the UK to bring a racial discrimination case to court using the recently introduced Race Relations Act 1968.

+By 1969, just 19 black officers were employed throughout the country.

 Death

 Simpson was expected by some to retire in 1964, but stayed in office.
 He died suddenly at his home in Roehampton four years later at the age of 58, his early death probably brought on by stress caused by overwork.
 His funeral was held with full honours at Westminster Abbey on 29 March 1968, with all Metropolitan Police officers who were able to do so observing a one minute's silence at 11am.